tarsusi/learning-notes/Javascript/Types/types.md

 - pop() versus shift()
 - indexOf() versus lastIndexOf()
 - to empty an array you can set length value to 0. `myArray.length = 0`
+- to empty an array you can use slice method. `myArray.slice(0,myArray.length)`
 - to clonse an array use slice function. `const newArray = myArray.slice()`

 ### Check variable type